lbrenman/apib_mps_approval_flow_msteams_jira/README.md

-# Axway Marketplace Subscription Approval Request Workflow using API Builder and MS Teams
+# Axway Marketplace Subscription Approval Request Workflow using API Builder, Jira and MS Teams

 This API Builder project implements the steps described [**here**](https://docs.axway.com/bundle/amplify-central/page/docs/integrate_with_central/webhook/marketplace_subscription_webhook/index.html) to approve Axway Marketplace subscription approval requests.
 It leverages Jira to file an incident with custom fields for approval and MS Teams to notify the approval team with links to the incident, product, subscription and subscriber: